doctest/doctest/scripts/random_dev_notes.md

-- test compile speeds of expression decomposition - with and without specialization for const char*
+- move functions from fwd to impl that can (the remapping ones with a switch for example)

-- fix unary/binary assertion macros...
+- fix unary/binary assertion macros

+- implement the fast unary/binary assertion macros

+- do not override add_test in CMake

 - integrate patreon